-As the UK’s largest long-term savings and retirement business we are responsible for managing £269 billion of assets on behalf of our c.12 million customers.
+As the UK’s largest long-term savings and retirement business we are responsible for managing around £292 billion of assets on behalf of our c.12 million customers.
 Our customers and shareholders trust us to reflect their priorities in how we invest.

-That means keeping their money safe and providing them with strong long-term financial returns, while using our scale to play our part in delivering a secure and sustainable future.
-That is why we’re integrating environmental, social and governance issues into our investment decision making process.
-By investing sustainably we can help deliver the future that we all want.
+That means keeping their money safe and providing them with strong long-term financial returns, while using our scale to play our part in aiming to deliver a better, more secure future.
+That is why we integrate environmental, social and governance issues into our investment decision making process.

 Decarbonising our investment portfolio